mrshll1001/thesis/src/fieldwork_casestudy.md

-Chapter 4: Accounts and Accountability - a fieldwork case study of work practice.
+Chapter 4: Accounts and Accountability - a fieldwork case study of work practice. {#fieldwork-casestudy}
 ===================================================================================

 This chapter provides an empirical account of work practice developed through fieldwork techniques.
 Its focus is on how accountability requirements manifest in daily workplace practice, and what that means for technologies operating in this space.